JAKE4545/JAKE4545/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me by my own gmail: tmwu2018@gmail.com
+- 📫 You can reach me by my own blog site: https://blog.v5core.site

 <!---